kav-ya/geoFire/README.md

 Removes the data point with the specified Id; the data point must have been inserted using `insertById`.
-`removeById` does not return anything; it calls the optional callback function, if provided, with null on success/Error on failure.
+`removeById` does not return anything; it calls the optional callback function, if provided, with null on success/ Error on failure.

     // No callback function.
     geo.removeById(car2.id);